 Sananda, my helper from Vienna, is only arriving on the 5th, hopefully there will be a more stable weather period for a change, the last neap tides (Aug 21-27) were basically wiped out again.
 My second helper just dropped out for family reasons – but then I got a phone call from Canada, an old Channel swimming admirer will use her air miles to come over and help short notice, arriving Friday!
 Thanks, Sarita for your enthusiasm!

 with another Channel legend, Channel “General” and coach Freda Streeter (mother of Allison Streeter, Queen of the English Channel), who told me this may be her last year “full time” at the beach

 My boat is Anastasia English Channel boat again with great pilot Eddie Spelling and his crew.

-You can follow the tracker (once you know it is us) here: http://cspf.co.uk/tracking.
-Just click the box behind “Anastasia” – the orange boat.
+You can follow the tracker (once you know we are swimming) here: http://cspf.co.uk/tracking.
+Just click the box behind “Anastasia” – the orange boat symbol.
 Eddie usually updates his twitter account (it is open, you do not need to sign in): https://twitter.com/anastasiaswim

 Update Aug.
 31